 Kzirian first recorded oud music as a member of the Philadelphia-based Aravod Ensemble, a group of musicians dedicated to playing traditional and modern Armenian folk, classical and dance music for both musical appreciation and social occasions.
 With this as a strong base, Kzirian then expanded beyond this genre through the Los Angeles based History Series recordings with percussionist Barrett Yeretsian and pianist Greg Hosharian.
 These recordings featured the oud in both a classical and folk setting, and also included original compositions.
 These projects were done simultaneously to Kzirian’s experimentation with numerous rock projects as a guitarist and lyricist.

 After earning a law degree at Villanova University, Kzirian relocated to Los Angeles, California, where he joined the rock fusion project Viza, making significant contributions to the band’s sound, organization and growth.
 He also later earned a graduate degree in International Finance from Columbia University.
 While a student at Columbia, Kzirian heavily researched the oud academically in Armenian-American life under the direction of Professor Melissa Bilal, and organized and performed on campus with famed oud master Ara Dinkjian in a duet oud concert.
 Aside from Gomidas, Sayat Nova and other commonly known Armenian composers, this concert featured pieces composed by Armenian luminaries of the Ottoman period, such as Bimen Sen Der Ghazarian, Oudi Hrant Kenkulian and Kemani Tatyos Efendi Emkecyan, to help raise awareness of their musical works.
 Kzirian’s research and writing on the history and ethnomusicology of the oud at Columbia set out to document and preserve the significant cultural beginnings and evolution of the instrument in the Armenian American Diaspora setting of the Eastern United States.
-In furthering the works of these composers, Kzirian co-founded String Harmonies with accomplished artists, bassist Vik Momjian and violinist Yervand Kaladjian, focusing on reintroducing forgotten works while also pushing the boundaries of the oud’s experimental potential.
-Kzirian’s most recent work relates to Viza, where he engages in significant experimentation and fusion incorporating the oud into modern rock and metal, positioning the oud in an unprecedented and aggressive fusion rock setting.
+In furthering the works of these composers, Kzirian co-founded String Harmonies with accomplished artists, bassist Vik Momjian and violinist Yervand Kaladjian, focusing on reintroducing certain under-appreciated pieces while also pushing the boundaries of the oud’s experimental potential.
+Kzirian’s most recent work relates to Viza, where he engages in significant experimentation with various effects and fusion concepts incorporating the oud into modern rock and metal, positioning the oud in an unprecedented and aggressive rock setting.